House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Electric tankless water heaters, like the Ecosmart ECO 18, are very popular because they work well and are easy to install.
 Most experts recommend hiring a professional to take care of the installation because the wires need to connect to your circuit breaker.
 However, they will need to do very little work in comparison to installing a standard water heater or even a gas tankless heater.

-It also takes up much less space than a gas water heater, and there is no need for expensive ventilation systems because the system doesn’t produce any harmful gasses.
+It also takes up much less space than a gas water heater, and there is no need for expensive ventilation systems because the system does not produce any harmful gasses.
 No gasses mean that it’s an all-around safer unit that’s better for the environment.
 Because you don’t need to be close to a gas line or ventilation shaft, you can install it in many more places, possibly leading to an even more efficient device that heats water faster because it doesn’t need to travel as far.

 Electric tankless water heaters often have efficiency ratings in the high 90s and can usually deliver around eight gallons of hot water per minute.
 It may not be enough for a large family but is more than suitable for a single person or a couple.
 These devices often last well beyond their expected lifespan of 20 years, and they are much safer in the event of a flood or fire because there are no gas lines to worry about becoming compromised.